 The proof shoud be temporary and have an expiration period.

-It should not be directly used in communication with the server in order to prevent the malicious user from mimicking
+It should not be directly used in communication with the server, in order to prevent the malicious user from mimicking.

-It should be resilient to the off-line dictionary attack
+It should be resilient to the off-line dictionary attack.

 It has to stay effective both in the scenarios of the malicious outsider and leakage of information when the formerly authorized user leaves the group.